 The art center is one of the most popular learning centers in the early childhood classroom.
 Young children love using art supplies to create masterpieces for mom and dad.

-There are many different types of things you can put in your art center to create open-ended art experiences for your kids.
-You don’t have to have every single art material out at the same time.
+You don’t have to have every single art material out at the same time, though!
 Instead, you can add or remove items based on your student’s interests or your theme.

 Art materials such as paint, tissue paper, glue sticks, crayons, markers, scissors, and construction paper are all basic staples in your art center.
+If you need more guidance, here is our article on our favorite preschool art center tools.

 You can rotate out the more unique supplies in your art center such as watercolor, finger paint, paint sticks, stamps, yarn, and ribbon for art collages.